USING IRONOCR

 Explanation of the Program

-1. Import the required namespaces: IronOcr and System.
+1. Import the required namespaces: IronOcr for OCR functionality and System for console operations.

-3. Open the driving license image using the OcrInput class.
+3. Open the driving license image using the OcrInput class: Load the JPEG image of the driver's license for processing.

-4. Use the Read method of the IronTesseract instance to perform OCR on the input image.
+4. Use the Read method: The method of IronTesseract performs OCR on the input image and returns the recognized text.

-5. Print the extracted text to the console.
+5. Print the extracted text to the console: Display the results of OCR processing.

 How to OCR Driver License in C#, Figure 2: Output text from IronOCR library Output text from IronOCR library